LEADING OFF: LA homecoming for Braves’ Fried in NLCS Game 5

 Max Fried is scheduled to start for the Braves in his hometown, while Los Angeles was planning a bullpen game.
 Atlanta leads 3-1 in the best-of-seven playoff — same as last season.

-A year ago, the Dodgers also trailed 0-2 and 1-3 against Atlanta in the NLCS before roaring back to win three straight games at a neutral site in Arlington, Texas, on the way to the World Series title.
+A year ago, the Dodgers also trailed 0-2 and 1-3 against Atlanta in the NLCS before roaring back to win three straight games at a neutral site in Texas on the way to the World Series title.

 Los Angeles has won six consecutive postseason elimination games dating to 2020.